beyin365-oss/Stine/replit.md

 # Overview

-STINE is a comprehensive professional DJ live streaming platform that enables DJs to broadcast live sets to categorized audiences with advanced real-time interaction, monetization, and collaboration features.
+STINE is a cutting-edge professional DJ live streaming platform that enables DJs to broadcast live sets to categorized audiences with advanced real-time interaction, monetization, and collaboration features.
 The platform combines live audio streaming capabilities with professional-grade DJ tools, social features, AI-powered analytics, stream recording, and an integrated economy system.
 Built as a full-stack web application, it provides both professional DJ dashboard functionality for streamers and an engaging community experience for listeners with support for multiple simultaneous audience categories and collaborative streaming sessions.

 # User Preferences